dfstio/Core-Grants/RFCs/rfc-0004-fast-transactions.md

 Transaction pool

 To keep the transaction pool simple, only fee payers of zkApp transactions are checked for balance and nonce validity.
 Signatures and proofs of all account updates must be verified before adding a zkApp transaction to the pool.
 This introduces an additional snark verification step in the transaction pool which until now checked only signatures. **After verified in the pool, the proofs are assumed to be valid during block creation and don't require checking again, similar to signatures for signed commands.
 Proofs within a transaction and across multiple transactions can be batched to make the verification step slightly more efficient.** Failing batch verification involves additional verification to identify the faulty proof or transaction and so, worst case each transaction are actually a bit slower.
 Additionally, hashing zkApp transactions impact the pool's performance.
-Care should be taken to hash a transaction only once and use it everywhere in the pool and throughout the protocol.
+Care should be taken to hash a transaction only once and use it everywhere in the pool and throughout the protocol."

 The better way would be to prepare the compound transaction in the BlockSpace node.